Rene-Mayhrem/Mayhrem_exercises/interview-prep/BEHAVIORAL.md

 **ACTION:** I immediately stopped my current work on both projects.
 I took a moment to assess the bug's impact and urgency, and I communicated with my manager and team lead that I was shifting my focus entirely to the new bug.
 I broke down the bug fix into a set of small, actionable steps.
 Once the bug was resolved and a hotfix was deployed, I updated my project manager on the new timeline for my original two tasks.
 I then re-prioritized the mobile app feature as my primary focus and put the analytics dashboard on the back burner.

 **RESULT:** I successfully fixed the critical bug within a few hours, minimizing the client impact.
 By communicating with my manager and stakeholders early and transparently, I was able to manage their expectations for the original projects.
 I completed the mobile app feature on time and then went back to finish the analytics dashboard, completing all my tasks without missing a deadline.

+---

+Questions about the Team and Role

+These questions show that you're thinking about your potential fit and how you would contribute.

+    "What's the biggest challenge the team is facing right now, and how could a new hire help with that?"
+This question shows that you're ready to tackle difficult problems.

+    "Could you describe the day-to-day responsibilities of this role?
+What would a typical week look like for someone in this position?"
+This is a great way to get a clear picture of what the job entails beyond the description.

+    "What does success look like for this role in the first 3 to 6 months?"
+This shows that you're goal-oriented and focused on making an impact early on.

+Questions about the Work and Technology

+These questions demonstrate your technical curiosity and your interest in the specific work the team does.

+    "What is the team's approach to technical debt?
+How do you balance shipping new features with maintaining existing systems?"
+This shows that you care about code quality and long-term sustainability.

+    "How does this team decide on its technical roadmap?
+Is it primarily top-down or more of a collaborative process?"
+This helps you understand the team's culture and autonomy.

+    "Are there any projects or technologies that the team is particularly excited about in the coming year?"
+This is a great way to learn about what's next for the team and the company.

+Questions about Career Growth and Culture

+These questions show that you're serious about your career development and want to find a place where you can learn and grow.

+    "What opportunities are there for mentorship and professional growth within the team or the wider organization?"
+This shows that you're proactive about your own development.

+    "What's one thing you love about working at Google, and one thing you find challenging?"
+This gives you an honest look at the company culture from an employee's perspective.

+    "What's the most significant project you've worked on at Google, and why was it so impactful for you?"
+Asking about the interviewer's own experience can build rapport and provide valuable insights.